jraysajulga/cravatp-galaxy-docker/README.md

 ```sh
 docker run -d -p 8080:80 jraysajulga/galaxy-cravatp-docker
 ```
-The image will now download from the public repository [*jraysajulga/galaxy-cravatp-docker*](https://hub.docker.com/r/jraysajulga/galaxy-cravatp-docker/) on Docker Hub. *This should take around 15 minutes to download*.
+The image will now download from the public repository [*jraysajulga/galaxy-cravatp-docker*](https://hub.docker.com/r/jraysajulga/galaxy-cravatp-docker/) on Docker Hub.
+This should take around 15 minutes to download.

-*In the meanwhile, feel free to take some time to understand the different components of the Docker command you just ran.*  [Docker Command Line Interface](https://docs.docker.com/engine/reference/commandline/docker/)
+In the meanwhile, feel free to take some time to understand the different components of the Docker command you just ran.

 | Component                         | Description                                                     | Type         |
 | --------------------------------- | --------------------------------------------------------------- | -----------  |